-The Lambeth Boxing Awards come under the umbrella of the Parallel Youth Enterprise who raise the necessary funding and also for administration
+The police coached Lambeth Boxing Awards come under the umbrella of the Parallel Youth Enterprise.

 • Divert young people into positive activities using the GB boxing awards programme